Jacob Schiff: Legacy

-He was succeeded as head of Kuhn, Loeb & Company by his son, Mortimer Leo Schiff (1877–1931).
+He was succeeded as head of Kuhn, Loeb & Company by his son, Mortimer Leo Schiff.

 Schiff was inducted into the Junior Achievement U.S. Business Hall of Fame in 1982.

 The Jacob Schiff Center, named after him, was a prominent Jewish cultural center and synagogue from the 1930s through at least the 1960s.
-It was located on Valentine Avenue, near the intersection of Fordham Road and the Grand Concourse in the Fordham section of the Bronx.
+It was located on Valentine Avenue, near the intersection of Fordham Road and the Grand Concourse in the Fordham section of The Bronx.

 New York City public school number 192 in West Harlem is also named for him.
-It serves grades pre-K through 5.
+It serves grades pre-K through 5th grade.

-Jacob-Schiff-Straße in Frankfurt is named after him, in honor of the charitable donations he had made to the city.
+In Germany, there was an attempt to name a street Jacob-Schiff-Straße in Frankfurt in response to the numerous charitable donations he had made to the city.
 When the Nazi Party took power in 1933, the street's name was changed to Mummstraße after Daniel Heinrich Mumm von Schwarzenstein, the city's former mayor, as part of aryanization.
-After World War II ended, the street's name was changed back.